HenoHyj/Tutorial/TEMPLATE.md

 3. **Usability**: The placement of components affects user experience - the speaker needs to be audible, the sensors properly positioned to detect motion, and any status LEDs visible.

 The optional combination lock adds a physical security layer that complements the electronic detection system.
-This dual-authentication approach (something you know - the combination, and something you have - your phone) significantly increases security.
-Even if someone attempts to move your scooter, the alarm will sound, and without the correct combination, they cannot disable it.
+This dual-authentication approach significantly increases security.
+Even if someone attempts to move your scooter, the alarm will sound, and without the correct combination of the switches, they cannot disable it.

 The BNO085 sensors are positioned strategically to detect any movement of the scooter, while the ESP32 processes this information and triggers the alarm when unauthorized movement is detected.
 The entire system is designed to be power-efficient, allowing for extended battery life while providing robust security.